- Mark Palansky

 - Release Date

 Penelope is a modern fairy tale, existing in an allegorical reality where curses, witches, and true love run rampant.
-We follow the noble Wilhelm family; generations ago stricken with the horrible promise that the next Wilhelm girl will be grotesquely deformed, their curse is realized when Penelope (Christina Ricci) is born with a pig’s snout and ears.
-Since the nose cannot be surgically altered, rather than deal with the shame, her aristocrat parents fake her death and wait until she’s of age to find a blue-blood husband—her marriage to whom will break the curse.
+We follow the noble Wilhelm family.
+Generations ago, they were stricken with the horrible promise that the next Wilhelm girl would be grotesquely deformed.
+Their curse is realized when Penelope (Christina Ricci) is born with a pig’s snout and ears.
+Since the nose cannot be surgically altered, her aristocratic parents, rather than deal with the shame, fake her death and wait until she’s of age to find a blue-blood husband—her marriage to whom will break the curse.

-Based on the book by children’s author Marilyn Kaye, Everybody Loves Raymond writer Leslie Caveny adapted the story, bringing plenty of good-natured laughs.
-Those of us familiar with Homer’s The Odyssey will remember Penelope as the wife of Odysseus; she fends off suitors while waiting for her long lost love to return home.
+Based on the book by children’s author Marilyn Kaye, the adaptation comes from Everybody Loves Raymond writer Leslie Caveny with plenty of good-natured laughs.
+Those of us familiar with Homer’s The Odyssey will remember Penelope as the wife of Odysseus; she fends off suitors while waiting for her long-lost love to return home.
 The film’s Penelope isn’t so lucky, as suitors jump out windows at the sight of her snout.
-Her misguided parents Jessica (Catherine O’Hara) and Franklin (Richard E. Grant) work to find someone, anyone of patrician blood to wed their daughter, meanwhile subjecting Penelope to rejection after horrible rejection, oblivious to how it makes her feel when men repeatedly scream in terror at her appearance.
+Her misguided parents Jessica (Catherine O’Hara) and Franklin (Richard E. Grant) work to find someone, anyone from money to wed their daughter, meanwhile subjecting Penelope to rejection after horrible rejection, oblivious to how it makes her feel when men repeatedly scream in terror at her appearance.

-Most impressive here are the film’s comic performances, notably the cartoonishly superficial mother character handled by Catherine O’Hara—an expressively underestimated actress nowadays, as she exaggerates every emotion to match the film’s satirical edge.
+Most impressive here are the film’s comic performances, notably the cartoonishly superficial mother character handled by O’Hara—a hugely underestimated actress nowadays, as she exaggerates every emotion to match the film’s satirical edge.
 Dinklage, Grant, and McAvoy all do excellent-if-quirky work, garnishing Penelope with its fairy tale tone.
 But it’s Ricci’s show with her quiet draw and those large, expressive eyes, which admittedly make Penelope sort of cute in an Island of Dr. Moreau way.

 Languishing in production hell, the film wrapped shooting more than two years ago in England.
 Frequent moviegoers have endured the film’s much-changing trailer ever since.
 Some trailers suggested Ricci would remain behind her purple and yellow-dotted scarf for the duration, while others liberally showed off her snout.
 Doubtful marketing executives knew exactly how to sell a movie where the main character has a pig nose, especially when her name isn’t Babe.